jeffgriffith/jbx/README.md

 # jbx
+## Overview
 A library to improve Java readability by moving many common actions into static functions.
-For example:
+They are named so that readability is preserved even when included statically.

+## Examples
 _java.util -> jbx.JbxUtil_
 ```
 List<String> rainbow = list("red", "orange", "yellow", "indigo", "violet");